-5 Safest Places in Iowa
+5 safest places in Iowa

 1. Orange City

 This city of approximately 5,900 is 39 miles north of Cedar Rapids.
-The 10 officers, one K9 officer and the three reserve officers of the police department work to keep crime low.
+The 10 officers, one K-9 officer and three reserve officers of the police department work to keep crime low.
 Independence had the fifth-lowest rate of violent crime and the fourth-lowest rate of property crime.
 Its median household income was very close to the median for Iowa ($51,169 for Independence versus $52,716 for Iowa).

-The Quad Cities is a four-county metro area of 400,000 people flanking the Mississippi river.
-This Quad Cities suburb, slightly over nine miles from Davenport, Ia., earns third place in this research.
+The Quad Cities is a four-county metro area of 400,000 people flanking the Mississippi River.
+This Quad Cities suburb, slightly over nine miles from Davenport, earns third place in this research.
 It had the lowest rate of property crime.
 The median household income was close to the median for Iowa ($56,154 for Eldridge versus $52,716 for Iowa); however, Eldridge had a much lower percentage of persons living in poverty (4.6% for Eldridge versus 12.2% for Iowa).

-The smallest city in the top five (population 5,051), Shenandoah is over 60 miles from Omaha, NE.
+The smallest city in the top five (population 5,051), Shenandoah is over 60 miles from Omaha, Neb.
 It had the fourth-lowest rate of violent crime.
 This southwest Iowa city touts 18 parks that residents and their families can use for recreation.
 Shenandoah shows that a city does not necessarily have to be rich in order to be safe.
 The median household income was 22% lower than the median for Iowa, and Shenandoah had a higher percentage of people living in poverty than the state overall (19.7%).

 Although we adjusted for population in our crime rankings, it is still difficult to compare a small town to a large city.
-To account for this fact, we separated the safest cities into three categories: towns with populations between 5,000 and 8,000, midsize cities with populations between 8,000 and 20,000, and larger cities with populations greater than 20,000.
+To account for this fact, we separated the safest cities into three categories: towns with populations between 5,000 and 8,000, midsize cities with populations between 8,000 and 20,000 and larger cities with populations greater than 20,000.
 Here are our findings:

-Full List of Places in Iowa
+Full list of places in Iowa

 People want to live in a consistently safe community.
 One place, Orange City, stands out from the rest of the cities in Iowa.
 It was the only city to make the top five in both 2015 and 2016.